Aspergillus wentii: Disease

 Until recently, Aspergillus wentii was not known to be pathogenic in humans.
 The first case of a human disease caused by Aspergillus wentii was reported in 2009.
 This disease was described as Necrotising external otitis (also known as NEO), a fungal infection characterized by severe ear pains.
 Prior to this report, NEO was known to be primarily caused by the bacteria Pseudomonas aeruginosa, although cases of other fungal-origin NEO infections were previously described.
 In both Pseudomonas and Aspergillus wentii NEO, immunocompromised patients are more susceptible to disease.
-However, unlike classical NEO caused by P. aeruginosa, that is commonly found in diabetic elderly, NEO of Aspergillus wentii origin can infect diabetic or non-diabetic adults anywhere between the ages of 20 to 85 years old.
+However, unlike classical NEO caused by P. aeruginosa, that is commonly found in diabetic elderly, NEO of Aspergillus wentii origin can infect diabetic or non-diabetic adults anywhere between the ages of 20 and 85 years old.
 In more severe cases of NEO, paralysis symptoms in cranial nerve VII appear uniquely in cases of fungal infection, including NEO of Aspergillus wentii origin.
 Generally, amphotericin B and itraconazole are used as treatment of Aspergillus wentii infection.